andyljones/nosearch/readme.md

+Reverse search for Jupyter notebook cells, across your whole history.

 Hit Ctrl+R in Jupyter Notebook to do a reverse history search.
 Ctrl+R again to move back further; Ctrl+Shift+R to move forward toward the present.
-Enter to accept the recovered command, or Esc or Ctrl+C to discard it.
-Anything else typed will refine the search.
+Ctrl+Alt+R to accept the recovered command.

 ### Dev Install
 Clone the repo, then install it with: